SHARE PURCHASE AGREEMENT

 (ii) deliver a counterpart of this Agreement duly executed.

 Post-Completion.
-The Buyer shall, within 30 days of Completion, submit the stock transfer form for stamping (where chargeable), register the transfer in the Company's register of members, issue a new share certificate to the Buyer, cancel the Seller's certificate, and file the confirmation statement / any change of officers / PSC updates with Companies House.
+The Buyer shall, within 30 days of Completion, submit the stock transfer form for stamping (where chargeable), register the transfer in the Company's register of members, issue a new share certificate to the Buyer, cancel the Seller's certificate, and file the next confirmation statement together with any change of officers, registered office and PSC updates with Companies House.

 5.